 The H175 provides the best payload range-per-passenger/radius-of-action (RoA) in the medium helicopter category.
 The H175’s maximum takeoff weight (MTOW) of 7.800 tonnes – extended from 7.5 tonnes - offers an additional payload of 300 kilograms or an additional 40 nautical miles RoA.

-With 16 passengers aboard in an oil and gas configuration, the H175 can fly to distances of 140 nautical miles, increasing to more than 200 nautical miles when 12 passengers are carried, with no auxiliary fuel tank required.
-The helicopter can operate at its full payload in 90 percent of oil and gas operations.
+With 16 passengers aboard in an oil and gas configuration, the H175 can fly to distances of 162 nautical miles (radius of action), increasing to more than 218 nautical miles when 12 passengers are carried, with no auxiliary fuel tank required.
+The helicopter can operate at its full payload in 90% of the world’s oil and gas destinations.

 Lighter than its competitors, the H175 is outfitted with a standard fuel tank that can carry more than 2 tonnes of fuel.
 This unmatched capacity is 30 percent more fuel than other aircraft in its class, without the need for an auxiliary fuel tank.

 The cabin can be reconfigured for almost any mission, whether short or long-range.
-In search and rescue operations, the long endurance (5h58 hours), fast cruise speed (160 kts), long range and large cabin are key success factors.
+In search and rescue operations, the H175’s long endurance capabilities (more than six hours), fast cruise speed (160 kts), long range and large cabin are key success factors.